 Amount of fiber: 1 cup cooked = 5g fiber

 A spoonful of chia seeds can go a long way.
 “They’re incredibly rich in fiber, contain omega-3 fatty acids and have a nice protein punch, too,” Taylor says.
 “You can throw them in oatmeal, yogurt, pudding, cereal, salads and smoothies.”

 Many people love the jelly-like texture.
 If you aren’t one of them, try mixing them into a smoothie or yogurt right before you eat it, so they don’t have as much time to absorb water and plump up.

 Amount of fiber: 2 tablespoons = 10g fiber

 11. Haas avocados

 Haas avocados are a great source of healthy fats.
-And unlike most fiber-rich foods, you can use them like a condiment, Taylor says.
-“You can spread avocado on sandwiches instead of mayonnaise, or put it on your toast if you’re a true millennial.”
+And unlike most fiber-rich foods, you can use them as a condiment, Taylor says.
+“You can spread avocado on sandwiches instead of mayonnaise or put it on your toast if you’re a true Millennial.”
 Guacamole (with whole-grain crackers or paired with raw veggies) is another delicious way to get your daily fiber.

 Eating more fiber?
 Read this first!